 Professional reporting on sustainability

-For reporting, the Uelzena Group uses the globally recognized GRI guidelines in its current version: the “GRI Standards”.
-Since 2018, a modular system consisting of 36 standards with a total of almost 500 pages has been the basis for GRI-reporting organizations.
+For reporting, the Uelzena Group uses the globally recognised GRI guidelines in its current version: the “GRI Standards”.
+As a modular system consisting of 36 standards with a total of almost 500 pages, these standards form the basis for GRI-reporting organisations.

 The Uelzena Group started its sustainability reports in 2014.
 The management deliberately opted to closely align its reports with the guidelines of the Global Reporting Initiative (GRI) because specific criteria make it easier for the company to manage sustainability.
 Moreover, uniform information on the performance of companies make comparisons easier and with that comes transparency for the stakeholders.